Characters: Rurouni Kenshin The Six Comrades

 .
 He is actually an old man yet he is very strong due to controlling his heavy puppets for so long.
 The diamond edged steel wires he uses (Zankosen) to control his puppets can also be used as a weapon as they are sharp enough to cut flesh and break bone.
 Gein just wants to test out his creations and needs to be around men of battle to do it since according to him, the forefront of technology is always in battle.

-- Badass Grandpa: He's revealed to be quite old under his mask.
-If what he said to Kenshin is true, he's supposedly 56 years old.
+- Badass Grandpa: He's revealed to be quite old under his mask, and admits that he must be at least twice Kenshin's age.

 - Blood Knight: The plotting type, and one that proves how scary it can be when Blood Knight and Evil Genius get together.
 He doesn't like war for it's own sake, but does see it as an opportunity to test his creations against appropriately strong opponents.
 And if he can make a buck doing it...